DevelDoe/devel-react/readme.md

   * Add: environments/development.env

 ### 0.3.0 Front end styling for eazy layout creation
-*This branch adds styling to make developing layouts eazy with blueprint background and semitransparents divs.*
+*This minor update adds styling to make developing layouts eazy with blueprint background and semitransparents divs.*

 * 0.3.1 Update: ./public/index.html
 * 0.3.2 Update: ./src/components/data/item
 * 0.3.3 Update: ./src/layout/default.jsx

-## v 1.0 Release
+## 1.0 Release
-*This Concludes version 1 of the project, the project can now be used to quickly deploy professional React web applications.*
+*This concludes version 1.0 of the project.
+The project can now be used to quickly deploy professional React web applications.
+Please checkout branches of this repo for more functionality.*

 ---

 ## 2.0 Firebase Bransh
-*Setting upp a firebase crud solution.*
+*This major update adds Firebase as a backend solution.*

 ### 2.1.0 Creating our Firebase Database
-*We'll need to create an account and database on Firebase so that we can link up our application to it.*
+*In this minor update we'll need to create an account and database on Firebase so that we can link up our application to it.*

 * 2.1.1 Create an account on Firebase
 * 2.1.2 Create a new project

 ### 2.2.0 Hooking up our App to Firebase
-*Next we install, import, configure, and initialize our app.*
+*In this minor update we install, import, configure, and initialize our app.*

 * 2.2.1 Install firebase modules:
   * firebase